NEWham

 • If the clean-up activities are more fun-driven over mission-oriented, people would more likely to join

-Newham is a dynamic community with people from all over the world.
-With median age aged around 31 - 32, which is much younger than the UK average, the borough is full of young generation.
-It's also highly diverse, with 42% pan-Asian, 17% Black and 31% White.
-Thus, the borough is multilingual, with only 65% report English as their main language.
-It's also a rapidly growing borough of population 370k with strong growth over the past decade, which makes integration a hard bone.
+Newham is a dynamic and diverse community, home to people from all over the world.
+With a median age of around 31–32- significantly younger than the UK average, the borough has a strong presence of younger generations.
+It is also highly multicultural, with approximately 42% Asian, 17% Black, and 31% White residents.
+This diversity is reflected in its linguistic landscape, with only 65% of residents reporting English as their main language.
+With a population of around 370,000 and rapid growth over the past decade, fostering integration remains a significant challenge.

 Secondary Research